 There are certainly factors to watch out for as you turn to online dating.
 Your intentions for joining might not be the same as other users.
 It could be helpful to have honest, specific conversations with potential dates to better understand if your heart and head are in the same place as theirs.

 Dating sites are not a universally easy experience.
 It can be challenging to find meaningful connections over the internet, or it can be challenging to translate an exciting online conversation to a real-life dynamic.
 Dating sites can also directly decrease our self-esteem as we train our brains to see others (and therefore ourselves) as objects to be evaluated on face value.

 Of course, like anything, your safety and wellbeing is paramount.
 If you choose to go on a date with someone you’ve met online, setting realistic expectations and making sure you feel comfortable in the setting and person you’ve chosen will ensure you can give it your best shot.

 Consult A Professional

-If you find yourself falling in love too quickly for your comfort, perhaps a trained counselor can provide some helpful tools.
+If you keep thinking to yourself, “I fall in love too easily,” you may benefit from a mental health expert.
 If you’re just curious about what you can do to feel more comfortable with yourself as you wait for the right person and the right timing, a therapist can explore that with you.